datalakehouse/docs/docs/tools/terraform.rst

 Deploy a PostgreSQL database
 ''''''''''''''''''''''''''''
 Now let's deploy a fully managed PostgreSQL database on the GCP Frankfurt region.
-You can also see other services and available regions `on our pricing page <https://aiven.io/pricing>`_.
+You can also see other services and available regions `on our pricing page <https://DLH.io/pricing>`_.

 Add the following block of code to the `main.tf` file:

 .. code:: bash

-    resource "aiven_pg" "postgresql" {
+    resource "DLH_pg" "postgresql" {
       project                = "your-project-name"
       service_name           = "postgresql"
       cloud_name             = "google-europe-west3"